AICarope/Machine-Learning-and-Artificial-Intelligence-Exercises/README.md

 • Develop a comprehensive understanding of ML/AI concepts, and identify the best ML models to fit various business situations

-• Learn how to implement the ML/data science life cycle, and devise cutting-edge solutions to real-life problems within your organization
+• Learn how to implement the ML/data science life cycle, and devise cutting-edge solutions to real-life problems within an organization

 • Interact and collaborate with industry experts to understand the technical and business applications of ML/AI